CIS-5660-Fall-2025/final-project/README.md

   - ......

 #### Techniques:
 - Platform: Unity.
-We will implement the pipeline with HLSL Compute Shaders, RenderTextures (RFloat/RGHalf), and CommandBuffers in a ping-pong schedule, leveraging the Unity Editor for live parameter tuning, debug overlays, and export of height/normal/splat maps.
+We will implement the pipeline with HLSL Compute Shaders, RenderTextures (RFloat/RGHalf), and CommandBuffers in a ping-pong schedule, using Unity for live parameter tuning, debug overlays, and export of height/normal/splat maps.
 - Algorithm: Follow the algorithm in [Terrain Amplification using Multi-scale Erosion](https://hal.science/hal-04565030/document).

 #### Design: